pumexx/pumex/README.md

 ### pumexmultiview

 Application based on pumexdeferred example.
-It shows how to utilize **VK_KHR_multiview** extension to render two images at the same time ( without a need for a second render workflow and scenegraph traversal ) and how to apply barrel distortion.
+It shows how to utilize **VK_KHR_multiview** extension to render two images at the same time ( without a need for a second render graph and scene graph traversal ) and how to apply barrel distortion.

 Shaders used in that example realize **physically based rendering** inspired by [learnopengl.com](https://learnopengl.com/#!PBR/Theory)